 A JMB is automatically dissolved within three months from the date of the first AGM of the MC.

-While section 17 of the SMA provides that a JMB is a corporate body having perpetual succession, there are certain things that a JMB cannot do but the MC can.
+Section 17 of the SMA defines JMBs as perpetual succession corporations, but certain functions cannot be carried out by them.
 Pursuant to the SMA, the powers of an MC include the following:

 To borrow monies required by the MC in the exercise of its powers or the performance of its duties;